will-hossack/Python/docbuild/_sources/matrix.rst.txt

 repeats the above calculation with the \+= implementating a propagation of 20 mm.

+Note that with the basic ParaxialMatrix classes focal and principle plane location are measure from the input and output planes.

 ParaxialGroup Class
 ===================

 The ParaxialGroup class in an etension of ParaxialMatrix that add input plane, output plane and maxium height at input and output.
-The input and output planes are defined in glabal coordinates, so in mm along the optical axis.
+The input and output planes are defined in global coordinates, so in mm along the optical axis.
 The methods to obtain the imaging planes are defedined so that they also return their position in global coordinates.

 .. autoclass:: optics.matrix.ParaxialGroup